longhorn/website/content/docs/1.1.1/snapshots-and-backups/backup-and-restore/set-backup-target.md

 1. Create a new bucket in [AWS S3.](https://aws.amazon.com/s3/)

 2. Set permissions for Longhorn.
-   - Option 1: Set permissions with an IAM user.
+   - Option 1: Set permissions with IAM user credentials

      1. Follow the [guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) to create a new AWS IAM user, with the following permissions set.
 Edit the `Resource` section to use your S3 bucket name: